Malmö Stadion: Other uses

 In 1961, the stadium had been considered suitable for a motorcycle race, and it was ultimately chosen as the host for the Speedway World Championship Final.
 The 15 September 1961 event (the first of its kind not to be staged at Wembley Stadium in England) was won by Swedish rider and defending champion Ove Fundin, who won the third of his five Individual World Championships.
 This race would prove to be the one and only World Final staged at Malmö Stadion.
 Beginning in 1964, any World Finals held in Sweden would be run at Ullevi Stadium, Gothenburg.

 Malmö also hosted other World Championship Motorcycle speedway meetings.
 In 1967 it hosted the Final of the Speedway World Team Cup.
 The host nation Sweden won their 5th WTC title with riders Göte Nordin, Bengt Jansson, Torbjörn Harrysson and Ove Fundin.
 They defeated Poland, Great Britain and the Soviet Union.
 In 1970 Malmö hosted the Speedway World Pairs Championship which was won by New Zealand riders Ivan Mauger and Ronnie Moore.
 The Kiwis defeated Sweden (Ove Fundin and Bengt Jansson), and England who were represented by brothers Nigel and Eric Boocock.
 1970 was the final time the stadium was used for World Championship speedway.
 Mauger would go on to break Ove Fundin's record of 5 World Championships by winning the title on 6 occasions.
 Sweden later regained a share of the record when Tony Rickardsson would win 6 World Championships between 1994 and 2005.

-The use of Malmö Stadion for concerts has increased since the construction of Stadion and Malmö FF's departure.
-Since 2007, several known artists such as Ozzy Osbourne, Elton John, Dolly Parton, The Eagles, Kiss, and Rod Stewart have performed at the stadium.
+The use of Malmö Stadion for concerts increased since the construction of Stadion and Malmö FF's departure.
+After 2007, several known artists such as Ozzy Osbourne, Elton John, Dolly Parton, The Eagles, Kiss, and Rod Stewart performed at the stadium.
 Due to the climate in Sweden and the lack of a retractable roof at the ground, all of these concerts have been held during the height of summertime in Northern Europe, usually between June–August.
-The main stage for musical artists has usually been placed either facing the Southern Stand or situated along one of the short sides of the stadium.
-The pitch has been covered up with wooden floorboards during the performances, simply to minimize the damage done to the grass and the work put towards its maintenance throughout the year.
+The main stage for musical artists was usually placed either facing the Southern Stand or situated along one of the short sides of the stadium.
+The pitch was covered up with wooden floorboards during the performances, simply to minimize the damage done to the grass and the work put towards its maintenance throughout the year.
 Many fans and concertgoers at the shows of Elton John (as well as Dolly Parton) complained about the "less-than-impressive" sound quality of the venue, citing the stadium's layout as "unsuitable" for this kind of concert.